yssvi72/Steganography/README.md

 4) Message Retrieval: If the "decode" option is selected, users need to "select" the image containing the hidden message.
 Once the image is uploaded, the concealed message will be displayed.
 Clicking on "cancel" will exit this process.

+These features provide a straightforward and user-friendly interface for encoding and decoding messages within images.
+Users have the flexibility to hide and retrieve messages securely, enhancing the privacy of their communications.